G-Core/product-documentation/documentation/cloud/networking/load-balancers/manage-load-balancers.md

 * **Deleted**: It’s been successfully deleted.
 * **Updating**: It’s currently being updated.
 * **Deleting**: It’s currently being deleted.
 * **Error**: The system failed to create a balancer.
-If error occurs during the update or deletion of a balancer, initiate a failover.
+If error occurs during the update or deletion of a balancer, <a href="https://gcore.com/docs/cloud/networking/load-balancers/manage-load-balancers#initiate-a-failover" target="_blank">initiate a failover</a>.
 Load Balancers that fail to be created will be automatically deleted.

 ## Load Balancer settings